-In this episode of the Debrief, we take a look at a new exhibition on ‘Polish styles’ at the National Museum in Kraków.
+In this episode of The Debrief we take a look at an exhibition of Polish women’s design.

 This is Debrief Extra, your espresso shot of cultural news from Poland and beyond!

 Meet Dorota Kozarzewska, a bush guide and expedition organiser who has been taking Polish and international tourists on safaris for over twenty years.

 A new book recently published in Poland explores the living memory of Polish CBOWs, or ‘Children Born of War’.

 What happens when you have a caring dad who works too much but who still wants to spend as much time with his kids as possible?

 A lot of the old and grand buildings you can still see in Warsaw nowadays were built thanks to the ingenuity and skill of a certain Marconi…